ScreamBun/react-bootswatch-theme-switcher/README.md

 ### Auto reload last theme used

-If you want the last theme used to be automatically loaded in the future you can provide the ThemeSwitcher with the name of a localStorage key to use to save the theme name:
+If you want the last theme used to be automatically loaded using a custom theme key in the future you can provide the ThemeSwitcher with the name of a localStorage key:

 ```javascript
 <ThemeSwitcher defaultTheme="yeti" storeThemeKey="theme" />